-Back in the discussion we just completed regarding Psalm 19 in which Jesus, the Sun Groom coming out of his chamber to dispense vengeance and to marry his bride at the second coming, did you notice any special convergence of several concepts which could add together to mean something significant?
+Back in the discussion we just completed regarding Psalm 19, in which Jesus, the Sun Groom, is coming out of his chamber to dispense vengeance and to marry his bride at the second coming, did you notice any special convergence of several concepts which could add together to mean something significant?
 If you were thinking from a very high level perspective you may have seen the convergence.
 There are two instances of the smoke going up forever and ever in Revelation 14:11 and 19:3 which I have been arguing extensively are a reference to the virtually endless smoke starting at the commencement of the continual morning and evening regular sacrifice at the coming of the Lord to the Old Testament tabernacle inauguration.
 In the vicinity of each of these two instances in Revelation of the endless smoke, there are three concepts which are pointed to with John's borrowing of material from Old Testament passages.
 Those three concepts are:

 - 1. Jesus the Sun Groom coming out of his chamber in the morning at sunrise to marry his bride.
-(Of course this is consistent with all the other passages I've already shown you about Jesus' second coming being described as the sunrise, the dawn, the morning, the sunlight back in chapter 4, starting on page 65.) - 2.
+(Of course this is consistent with all the other passages I've already shown you about Jesus' second coming being described as the sunrise, the dawn, the morning, the sunlight back in chapter 4, starting on page 72.) - 2.
 Smoke goes up forever, just as in Isaiah 34 where the wicked are extensively described as a sacrifice. - 3.
 A Psalm or song that is sung over a morning sacrifice.

-The convergence of the three concepts above is obviously a sacrifice which is given to the Lord in the morning at dawn at the coming of the Lord while a morning Psalm is being sung.
+As you can see, the convergence of the three concepts above is a sacrifice which is given to the Lord in the morning at dawn at the coming of the Lord while a morning Psalm is being sung.
 Could the convergence of these three concepts in both places in Revelation where the endless smoke occurs convince us that the endless smoke in Revelation is symbolism from the continual morning and evening regular sacrifice?
-In what follows I am showing just a brief description of how the endless smoke in each of Revelation 14 and Revelation 19 is connected by borrowed material to the three numbered concept list I just showed above.
-The boldened underlined words in each of the Revelation 14 and Revelation 19 passages that I show below are where the borrowed material occurs:
+In what follows, I am showing just a brief description of how the endless smoke in each of Revelation 14 and Revelation 19 is connected by borrowed material to the three numbered concept list I just showed above.
+The boldened underlined words in each of the Revelation 14 and Revelation 19 passages, which follow, are where the borrowed material occurs.
+Then, I identify the borrowed Old Testament material after each of Revelation 14 and Revelation 19: